Underdog for Brazil's presidency bets on post-World Cup surge

 Despite being the grandson of a famous politician and the leader of Brazil's main opposition party, seven out of 10 Brazilians have never heard of him.

-Unfazed, he says that will change after Brazil finishes hosting the soccer World Cup in July and the presidential race kicks off in earnest in the Brazilian media.
+Unfazed, he says that will change after Brazil finishes hosting the football World Cup in July and the presidential race kicks off in earnest in the Brazilian media.

 "Voters increasingly want change, but they have yet to transfer that desire for change to an opposition candidate, because they don't know their names," Neves said.